dirmeier/etudes/README.md

 [![Project Status](http://www.repostatus.org/badges/latest/concept.svg)](http://www.repostatus.org/#concept)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dirmeier/etudes/master)

-:notes: A collection of numerical études.
+:notes: A collection of études on probabilistic models.

 ## About

-The repository hosts some numerical etudes in the form of `jupyter` notebooks.
+The repository hosts some etudes on probabilistic models in the form of `jupyter` notebooks.
-Te notebooks are on probabilistic models, machine learning, optimization, numerical etudes, algorithms, etc...

 **I do not take warranty for the correctness of these.**